redips789/redips789.github.io/docs/spring-certification/Spring-MVC-REST.md

 - Controller Methods;
 - Error Handlers;

 !Note, that when we set reason, Spring calls HttpServletResponse.sendError().
 Therefore, it will send an HTML error page to the client, which makes it a bad fit for REST endpoints.
-For such cases it is preferable to use a ResponseEntity as a return type and avoid the use of @ResponseStatus altogether.
+For such cases it is preferable to use a `ResponseEntity` as a return type and avoid the use of `@ResponseStatus` altogether.
-Also note, that Spring only uses @ResponseStatus, when the marked method completes successfully (without throwing an Exception).
+Also note, that Spring only uses `@ResponseStatus`, when the marked method completes successfully (without throwing an Exception).

 ## Where do you need to use @ResponseBody?
 What about @RequestBody?

-@RequestBody
+`@RequestBody`
-You can use the @RequestBody annotation to have the request body read and deserialized into an Object through an HttpMessageConverter.
-The following example uses a @RequestBody argument:
+You can use the `@RequestBody` annotation to have the request body read and deserialized into an Object through an `HttpMessageConverter`.
+The following example uses a `@RequestBody` argument:

 ```java
 @PostMapping("/accounts")